 If you want to share about your trip, avoid posting in real-time and opt for a #latergram once you’re back at home.

 What if your smartphone is lost or stolen while you’re on the go?
-If your phone winds up in the wrong hands, your personally identifiable information (PII) is at risk of being exposed.
+If your phone winds up in the wrong hands, your personal information is at risk of being exposed.

 If you’re a member and that happens, know that we’ll be with you every step of the way, so you can spend less of your trip worrying about identity theft.